-- USP <1112> Application of Water Activity Determination to NonSterilie Pharmaceutical Products.
+USP <1112> Application of Water Activity Determination to NonSterilie Pharmaceutical Products.

-- Proposed Chapter <922> Water Activity (Not yet official)
+Chapter <922> Water Activity

-At CPT, we have everything needed to carry out Water Activity Testing for pharmaceuticals, cosmetics, and raw materials using state-of-the-art Water Activity Meter using dewpoint chilled mirror (Accuracy to ± 0.003 aw) or capacitance methods (accuracy to ± 0.015 aw).
+At CPT℠, we have everything needed to carry out Water Activity Testing for pharmaceuticals, cosmetics, and raw materials using state-of-the-art Water Activity Meter using dewpoint chilled mirror (Accuracy to ± 0.003 aw) or capacitance methods (accuracy to ± 0.015 aw).
 Let us help you conduct your Water Activity Testing.

 Based on the individual needs of our clients, we offer a wide range of support across various departments.
 Since initial product testing can be fairly complex in terms of a high-quality, safe and trusted product, our clients typically explore the benefits of numerous departments and areas of expertise, including:

-Clinical — Efficacy trials can be performed for safety, consumer in-use, and to support claims, such as ‘dermatologist-tested’ and ‘ophthalmologist-tested.’
+Clinical — Efficacy trials can be performed for safety, consumer in-use, and to support claims such as ‘dermatologist-tested’ and ‘ophthalmologist-tested.’

-- In-Vitro Safety — Our in-vitro safety department assists clients when they are looking to perform non-animal or animal-free toxicology testing.
+In-Vitro Toxicology — Our In-Vitro Toxicology department assists clients when they are looking to perform non-animal (animal-free) toxicology testing.

-Photobiology — From SPF and Water Resistant claims to Photo Allergy and Phototoxicity studies, CPT℠ is the world leader in sunscreen testing.
+Photobiology — From SPF and Water-Resistant claims to Photoallergy and Phototoxicity studies, CPT℠ is the world leader in sunscreen testing.

-- Analytical — From raw materials, batch release, and stability shelf-life testing to “free-of” and low-level detection claims, our analytical department ensures that all requirements are met based on industry standards.℠
+Analytical — From raw materials, product batch release, and stability shelf-life testing to “free-of” and low-level detection claims, our analytical department ensures that all requirements are met based on industry standards.